dreamportdev/Osdev-Notes/08_Loading_Elf/02_Elf_Theory.md

 - *Section headers*: Each header has a name and some metadata associated with it, and describes a region of the data blob.
 Section names usually begin with a dot (`.`), like `.strtab` which refers to the string table.
 Section headers are for other software to parse the ELF and understand it's structure and contents.
 - *Program headers*: These are for the program loader (what we're going to write).
 Each program header has a type that tells the loader how to interpret it, as well as specifying a range within the data blob.
 These ranges in the data blob can overlap (or often cover the same area as some section header ranges) ranges described by section headers.

-Within the ELF specification section headers and program headers are often abbreviated to SHDRs and PHDRs.
+Within the ELF specification section headers and program headers are often abbreviated to *SHDRs* and *PHDRs*.
 In a real file the data blob is actually located after the section and program headers.

 ## Section Headers